GUANGZECHEN/QAOA-TSP/README.md

 ![ATSP-5 example](Figures/ATSP5.jpg)

-This figure shows a randomly generated asymmetric TSP instance with \(N=5\), along with its optimal route (green) obtained from the classical exact solver.
+This figure shows a randomly generated asymmetric TSP instance with N=5, along with its optimal route (dark red) obtained from the classical exact solver.

 ---